ICT 1900 series: GEORGE

-The initial versions, George 1 (for the ICT 1901, 1902 and 1903 machines) was a simple batch processing system.
-Job descriptions were read in from cards or paper tape, peripherals and magnetic tape files were dynamically allocated to the job which was then run, producing output on the line printer.
+The initial version, George 1 (for the ICT 1901, 1902 and 1903 machines), was a simple batch processing system.
+Job descriptions were read in from cards or paper tape, peripherals and magnetic tape files were dynamically allocated to the job, which was then run, producing output on the line printer.

 George 2 added the concept of spooling.
 Jobs and input data were read in from cards or paper tape to an input well on disk or tape.
 The jobs were then run, writing output to disk or tape spool files, which were then written to the output peripherals.
 The input/processing/output stages were run in parallel, increasing machine utilisation.
 On larger machines it was possible to run multiple jobs simultaneously.

 George 1 and 2 ran as simple programs under executive (with trusted status that allowed them to control user programs).
 George 3 was a complete operating system in itself, it used a much reduced executive responsible only for handling low level hardware access.
 George 3 implemented both batch processing and Multiple online programming (MOP) – interactive use from terminals.

 George 4 was introduced with the availability of paging hardware on the later machines and implemented paged virtual memory instead of the simple swapping used by George 3.

 Minimop and Maximop

 Programming languages

-ICT initially provided the PLAN assembly language and later the "big three" high-level languages: ALGOL 60, COBOL and FORTRAN 66.
+ICT initially provided the PLAN (Programming LAnguage Nineteen hundred) assembly language and later the "big three" high-level languages: ALGOL 60, COBOL and FORTRAN 66.

 The compilers were released in various versions, of increasing sophistication.
 Initially paper tape and cards were used for input and output; later magnetic tape and finally disk files.
 The first versions of the compilers ran in very limited space, starting around 4K words for PLAN and NICOL and as little as 16K words for FORTRAN and ALGOL.
 Later versions for the George 3 and 4 operating systems expanded to sizes as large as 48K words.